vladikors/essential-projects/README.md

 # essential-projects
-projects from traineeship and from data analysis study course
+projects from traineeships and from data analysis study course